awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 **To verify the AWS SCT distribution file using a checksum**

 1. Download the AWS SCT distribution file using the links in the Installing section\.
+For more information, see [Installing AWS SCT](#CHAP_Installing.Procedure)\.

 1. Download the latest checksum file, called [sha256Check\.txt](https://d2fk11eyrwr7ob.cloudfront.net/sha256Check.txt)\.
-For example, the file can appear like the following:
+This file includes the checksums for the latest AWS SCT version\.
+For example, the file can appear as follows:

    ```
    Fedora   b4f5f66f91bfcc1b312e2827e960691c269a9002cd1371cf1841593f88cbb5e6